-It is an offence without lawful authority to have in one\’s possession or use in connection with any trade or business or any purpose any article, equipment, vehicle having a distinct badge or a crest resembling that of the Garda Síochána so as to be likely to deceive.
-The wearing of uniform or dress in a performance in a theatre or film or TV or with the prior approval of Garda Síochána is permitted.
+It is an offence without lawful authority to have in one’s possession or use in connection with any trade or business or any purpose any article, equipment, or vehicle having a distinct badge or a crest resembling that of the Garda Síochána so as to be likely to deceive.
+The wearing of a uniform or dress in a performance in a theatre film or TV or with the prior approval of Garda Síochána is permitted.

 Any person who is a member of in Garda Síochána or of its civilian staff or engaged in contract by an Garda Síochána shall not disclose any information obtained in the course of carrying out his duties if he knows the disclosure of the information is likely to have a harmful effect.

 Information likely to have a harmful effect would include